Brooksteven/Grocery-tracker/README.md

 ## New Tech
 A requirement of this assignment was to use a new technology that hadn't previously been used in class.
 Our group chose TestCafe to assist with end-to-end web testing.
 To utilize TestCafe for this app:

+STEP 1

+TC1.1 Complete steps A1.1 to A3.1, above.

+STEP 2

+From your terminal, run:

+TC2.1 npm run seed

+STEP 3

+To run tests, you will need two terminals open.

+From Terminal 1, run:

+TC3.1 npm run watch

+From Terminal 2, run:

+TC3.2 npm run testcafe-ui

+TC3.3 TestCafe will open a browser window and run the programmed tests.
+Once tests are complete, Terminal 2 will show the tests run and passed.

+STEP 4

+From Visual Studio Code or the code editor of your choice:

+TC4.1 If you wish to run tests more than once, run the following from a new query tab before repeating the tests:

+USE grocerytracker_db;
+DELETE FROM user where email = 'Donald@King.com';
+SELECT * FROM user;